SymfonyCasts/messenger/sfcasts/delays-exchange.md

-# Delays Exchange
+# Delaying in AMQP: Dead Letter Exchange

-Coming soon...

-When we started working with AMQP, I had you go into `ImagePostController` and remove the `DelayStamp`.
-Remember this tells the, uh, the, the, this tells your transport system to delay this message for `500` milliseconds before allowing a worker to receive it.
-Let's change this to 10 seconds.
-So `10000` at milliseconds.
-Then go over and make sure that your worker is not working currently.
-And let's go try this right now.
-You can see that our queues are both empty.
-So let's go over it.
+When we started working with AMQP, I told you to go into `ImagePostController` and remove the `DelayStamp`.
+Remember, this stamp is a way to tell the transport system to *wait* at least 500 milliseconds before allowing a worker to receive the message.
+Let's change this to 10 seconds - so `10000` milliseconds.

-upload 3 photos and quick go back, look at cues.
-And we have a new Hugh with a very strange name `delay_messages_high_priority__10000` with 3 messages in it and it has a whole bunch of features on it.
-And if you look inside of here, it actually looks like the messages were delivered here.
-Interesting.
-Well, but then look at that.
-They're gone.
-We had 3 cute messages and now they're gone.
-And suddenly,
+Then, move over to your terminal and make sure that your worker is *not* running. currently.
+Ok, let's go try this!
+Right now *both* queues are empty.
+We'll upload 3 photos... then... quick, quick, quick!
+Go look at the queues.
+Suddenly, there's a new one with a strange name `delay_messages_high_priority__10000` with 3 messages in it.
+This queue has a *bunch* of features activated on it.

-that queue is actually 404

-what?
+Let's look inside.
+Interesting, the messages were delivered *here*, instead of the normal queue.
+But then... they disappeared?
+The graph shows how the messages waiting in this queue went from 3 to 0.
+But... how?
+Our worker isn't even running.

+Woh!
+Now this page just 404'ed!
+The queue is gone!
+Something is attacking our queues!

-And the messages are in `messages_high`.
+Head back to the queue list.
+Yea, that weird "delay queue *is* gone... oh, but now the three messages are in `messages_high`.
 What the heck just happened?

-Well, first of all to prove that, uh, this all actually did work.
-If we consume from our `async_priority_high` and `async`,
+Well first, to prove that the whole system *still* works... regardless of what craziness just happened... let's run our worker and consume from both the `async_priority_high` and `async` transports:

 ```terminal-silent
 php bin/console -vv async_priority_high async
 ```

-you can see it is actually consuming those messages messages right now and go over to the homepage and refresh and you can see yet Punka was added to those images.
-So delaying and delaying messages in, in Rabbit MQ is actually kind of tricky behind the scenes and it exposes some really cool, interesting features about how AMQP works.

-So first I'm going to go over and upload three more photos.
-Garver here, are you fresh?
-Once again, see that cue there and then I'm actually going to turn my wifi off because I don't want this page to suddenly disappear.
-I want to look at it cause it has some really interesting things.
-So as soon as you have a delay on your message, the first thing that happens that messenger does not send to the normal exchange

-[inaudible].
-Okay, cool.
-Cool, cool, cool, cool, cool.

-I'm going to go back and re up all those photos.
-Actually before we upload those photos, I want you to go do exchanges and notice there's a new one here called delays, and this is not a a a `fanout` anymore, and this is actually a `direct` type which we're gonna talk about.
-So the first thing to know is as soon as your message has a delay on it, instead of going to the correct exchange, it's actually sent to the delays exchange.
-And you'll see right now that this has temporarily hasn't no bindings on it to make this all easier to see.
-I'm actually going to temporarily make this delay even higher up to 60 seconds.

-All right, now let's go over and now let's upload 3 photos.
-Those are instantly going to be sent to the delay exchange.
-And if I refresh this page here, you can see it as a new binding that says if there's a routing key called `delay_messages_high_priority__60000` then it's sent to this particular queue.
-A router key is a property that you can set on the message.
-When it's deliberate, it's a little flag that helps the exchange figure out where it's going to go.
-So all those messages were sent, messengers sent of that routing key, which means that it was sent it to this queue.
-Now this queue is really, really interesting because notice it has a couple of important properties here.
-First has an `x-message-ttl` of 60 seconds that actually says after a message has lived in here for 60 seconds, remove it from this queue, which seems crazy, right?
-Why would we want messages only to live for 60 seconds?
-Well, it's by design because the second thing here, the `x-dead-letter-exchange` that is a fancy key that says if a message is removed from this queue because it was sitting here because it hit the TTL, you should actually send it to the message `messages_high_priority` exchange.
-So it's a little trick going to send messages to this queue, tell the messages in this queue to expire after 60 seconds and after 60 seconds to send it to the correct exchange,

-And Boom, you can see as soon as it does that the queue is actually marked as a temporary queue.
-So it actually sends those messages and deletes itself.
-Now if I click back on cues, those messages have been sent to the `messages_high`, exchange back to the messages IQ.
-And over here you can see it actually, uh, it actually consumed those.
-Wow.
-Right?
-So the key takeaway here is that, um, this, you don't really need to know and understand like how the delay is working behind the scenes.
-But this is a really nice way to see some of the, a kind of more advanced power AMQP and a couple of the properties that you can set when you're setting messages.
-The real star of this show just also was the first time that we saw an exchange that was not `fanout`, but was actually a `direct` and relied on routing keys to figure out what that this message should go to this queue.
-And this message.
-Did you go to the barbecue?
-You notice you can't see any bindings any more?
-Because I'm the, those delay cues are temporary.
-So as soon as at the lake, you have no messages in it, it deletes itself and it deletes the binding board to talk more about those routing, uh, routing keys and bindings.
-Um, next.

-Okay.
+It consumes them and... then, when we move over, go to the homepage and refresh, yep!
+Ponka *was* added to those images.

+## The Delay Exchange

+Ok, let's figure out what just happened.
+I mean, on the one hand, it's not important: if we had been running our worker the entire time, you would have seen that those messages *were* delayed by 10 seconds. *How* you delay messages in RabbitMQ is kinda crazy... but if you don't care about the details, Messenger just takes care of it for you.

+I *do* want to see how this works... in part because it will expose us to some really cool AMQP features.

+Click on "Exchanges".
+Surprise!
+There's a *new* type of exchange called `delays`.
+And instead of `fanout` type like our other two exchanges, this is a `direct` type.
+We'll talk more about that that means soon.

+But the *first* thing to know is that as soon as a delay is added to your message, instead of sending it to the "correct" exchange, Messenger will send that messages to this `delays` exchange.
+Right now, it has *no* bindings on it... but that will change when we send a delayed message.

+To make this all easier to see, let's temporarily increase the delay to 60 seconds.
+We're going to *really* see what happens with the messages now.
+Ok, upload 3 more photos.
+We *now* know that these were just *sent* to the `delays` exchange.
+And... check this out, if you refresh, it has a new binding that says:

+> If the message has a "routing key" called `delay_messages_high_priority__60000`,
+> then I will send the message to a queue that has the same name.

+A "routing key" is an extra property that you an set on a message when you're sending it to AMQP.
+Normally Messenger doesn't set *any* routing key, but when a message has a *delay* it *does*.
+And thanks to this binding - those three messages are sent to the `delay_messages_high_priority__60000` queue.
+This is how a `direct` exchange works: instead of sending each message to *all* queues bound to it, it uses the "binding key" rules to figure out which queue a message should go to.

+## Delay Queues: x-message-ttl and x-deal-letter-exchange

+Click into the queue because it's *super* interesting.
+It has a few important properties.
+The first is an `x-message-ttl` set to 60 seconds.
+What does that means?
+When you set this in a queue, it means that, after a message has been sitting in this queue for 60 seconds, RabbitMQ should remove it... which seems crazy, right?
+Why would we want messages to only live for 60 seconds and then be deleted?
+Well... it's by design and works together with this second important property:
+`x-dead-letter-exchange`.

+When a queue has this property, it tells Rabbit that when a message hits its 60 second TTL and needs to be removed, it should *not* be deleted.
+Instead, it should be sent to the `messages_high_priority` exchange.

+So Messenger delivers messages to the `delays` exchange with a routing key that makes it get sent here, the message just sits for 60 seconds, then gets delivered to the right spot.
+And then...
+404!
+Even the queue itself is marked as "temporary": once it doesn't have any messages left, it deletes itself.

+When you click back to see the Queues, the messages *were* delivered to the `messages_high` queue... but that's already empty because our worker consumed them.

+So... yea... wow!
+Whenever we delay a message, Messenger sets *all* of this up: it creates the temporary delay queue with the TTL and dead letter exchange settings, adds a binding to the `delays` exchange to route to this queue, then adds the correct routing key to the message to make sure it ends up in that queue.

+You may or may not need them, but you can start to see how *rich* the features are in AMQP.
+The most important feature we just saw was the `direct` transport
+type: the kind that rely on routing keys to figure out where each message should go.

+Next, could we use direct exchanges for our *non-delayed* message.
+Instead of two exchanges that each "fan out" to a different queue, could we create just *one* exchange that, by using routing keys, delivers the correct messages to the correct queues?
+Totally.